kwebio/kweb-docs/state.rst

 KVars, meet Persistent Storage
 ------------------------------

-(TODO) Explain how KVars integrate with `Shoebox <https://github.com/kwebio/shoebox>`_.
+While you don't have to use it, Kweb integrates nicely with `Shoebox <https://github.com/kwebio/shoebox>`_, a key-value store that supports the observer pattern.
+Shoebox has both in-memory and persistent (on disk) engines, and new engines can be added quite easily.
+We'll assume you've taken a few minutes to review Shoebox and get the general idea of how it is used.

 DOM, meet Persistent Storage
 ----------------------------

-(TODO) Explain how the previous two things tie together into being able to synchronize state in realtime between your visitor's web browsers and your back-end database, all with very little effort.
+This section will explain how the previous two things tie together into being able to synchronize state in realtime between your visitor's web browsers and your back-end database, all with very little effort.

 Reversible KVar mappings
 ------------------------